Christmas is often a social time of year when we get together with loved ones for large meals, and boxes of Celebrations are passed around.

 Food guilt is often related to ‘shoulds’ and strict rules we think we should follow.

 For example, we should eat certain foods; we shouldn’t eat chocolate; we should only have 1-2 potatoes, and so on.
 This can harm our mental health in the long term.

 Every time we’re overindulging or breaking a rule, we feel guilty about it.
 So, what can we do to enjoy a guilt-free holiday season?

 Second Nature could provide the proper support if you’re concerned about your relationship with food, your wellness, and why your current lifestyle is leading to weight gain.

 On Second Nature, you’re provided with a registered nutritionist or dietitian who can help you develop a sustainable lifestyle suited to your personal goals and preferences.

 If you’d like to give Second Nature a go and get set up for the new year and beyond, click here to take our health quiz.

 Otherwise, here are our six top tips for avoiding food guilt this festive season.

 ‘Should’ sentences about food or drink come from a place of harsh restriction and striving for perfection.

-Every time you catch yourself saying any sentence that has a ‘should’ in it, reformulate it to change it from a harsh rule to an attainable goal.
+When you catch yourself saying any sentence with a ‘should’ in it, reformulate it to change it from a harsh rule to an attainable goal.